FIT to Forget: Robust Continual Unlearning for Large Language Models: Introduction

-Very few recent efforts have addressed specialized continual LLM unlearning.
-Orthogonal unlearning (\(O^3\))~\cite{iclr/gao25} combines LoRA adapters with an out-of-distribution detector to achieve efficiency.
-However, detector failures can impede forgetting, and LoRA constraints may increase the risk of reactivating forgotten knowledge~\cite{iclr/0001FWS25}.
-Other methods, like ALKN~\cite{icml/wuerkaixi2025adaptive}, reduce parameter drift via adaptive task vectors but rely on costly gradient inspection.
-Ultimately, these methods remain vulnerable to catastrophic forgetting under heavy request loads.
-Furthermore, unlearned models can be vulnerable to post-unlearning recovery triggered by small parameter updates, such as relearning via fine-tuning~\cite{acl/LoBC24,corr/xu2025} and quantization attacks~\cite{iclr/ZhangWLWTL00W25}.
+Continual unlearning for LLMs remains underexplored.
+Orthogonal unlearning (\(O^3\))~\cite{iclr/gao25} improves efficiency by combining LoRA adapters with an out-of-distribution detector.
+Yet, detector errors can compromise forgetting, while the LoRA parameterization may increase the risk of reactivating erased knowledge~\cite{iclr/0001FWS25}.
+Other approaches, such as ALKN~\cite{icml/wuerkaixi2025adaptive}, mitigate parameter drift through adaptive task vectors but require costly gradient inspection.
+Overall, these methods still struggle with catastrophic forgetting under sustained request streams.
+In addition, unlearned models may remain susceptible to post-unlearning recovery induced by small parameter updates like relearning through fine-tuning~\cite{acl/LoBC24,icml/xu2025} and quantization-based attacks~\cite{iclr/ZhangWLWTL00W25}.

-A natural question arises: \emph{can we achieve the best of both worlds---realizing continual unlearning that retains the versatility of general single-shot methods, while being efficient as tailored designs like $O^3$, and ensuring robustness against catastrophic forgetting and post-unlearning recovery? }
+We therefore ask whether there exists a continual unlearning framework, built on standard single-shot methods, that simultaneously satisfies four desiderata: \emph{i) the simplicity of single-shot objectives, ii) the efficiency and effectiveness of specialized approaches such as ALKN, iii) resilience to catastrophic forgetting under long-horizon sequential requests, and (iv) robustness to post-unlearning recovery.}